Greek Regulations on Short-Term Rentals (STR)

 How do I know if I need to comply with these changes?

-If you lease your property in Greece for short-term rentals, these regulations apply to you.
-All check-ins from 2024 onwards are affected, regardless of when the booking was made.
+If you lease your property in Greece for short-term rentals, these changes apply to you regardless of your property count or booking volume.

-All check-ins from 2024 onwards are subject to the new Greek STR regulations, regardless of the original booking date.
+All check-ins from 2024 onwards are affected by these regulations, regardless of when the booking was made.

 As the host, you are responsible for remitting both fees to the authorities.